Be Cautious While Investing in Micro/Small/Mid Cap Mutual Funds

 The other important factors like AUM (Assets Under Management), sector allocation, past performance of fund, peer comparison, asset allocation, holding stock category etc., also need to be taken into consideration before investing in mutual funds, which require deliberate and thorough analysis of the scheme by experienced experts of the financial field.

 Never get lured by the high returns of mutual fund and start investing in such micro/small/mid-cap funds.

 Large-cap/ Multi Cap funds with well diversified portfolios and consistent performance even during high volatile markets are largely recommended.

-Every investor can’t be well informed or aware of the nitty-gritty of financial world so an investor should always take advice from well qualified financial advisor- preferably a SEBI registered IFA (Independent Financial Advisor) with AMFI Certification and if you don’t have one then don’t bother, we at Investocafe provide a well researched set of mutual funds after due diligence on your risk profile.
+Every investor can’t be well-informed or aware of the nitty-gritty of financial world, so an investor should always take advice from a well qualified financial advisor-preferably a SEBI registered IFA (Independent Financial Advisor) with AMFI Certification and if you don’t have one then don’t bother, we at Investocafe provide a well-researched set of mutual funds after due diligence on your risk profile.
 The set of funds at Investocafe have been consistent performers which have given decent inflation beating returns over the past years since their inception.